TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat3.md

     <td> DMEM: 508 Bytes (0x0000 to 0x01FB) <br> IMEM: ~ 3.55 kB
     <td> <b>CMP Mode:</b> IEPx CMPy for trigger (IEPx and CMPy selected in SysConfig)<br><b>CAP Mode:</b> IEPx CAPy for trigger (IEPx and CAPy selected in SysConfig)
     <td> INTC event/input number 18 or 21 (prx_pru_mst_intr[2/5]_intr_req) is used to trigger interrupt to Arm® Cortex®-R5F based on slice
-    <td> IEP events and INTC signals are used only in periodic trigger modes
+    <td> IEP, CMP/CAP events and INTC signals are used only in periodic trigger modes
 </tr>
 </table>